Vol. 3 Water and Geopolitics

 In the New World Order

-Edited by Terje Tvedt, Graham Chapman and Roar Hagen
+Tvedt, Terje, Graham Chapman and Roar Hagen (eds)

 Water, Geopolitics and Collective Power in the New World Order